Muskan, Natalia: Symbol Of Hope, Resilience

 For Muskan, meeting Natalia in person was a sweet experience, as she was following her on social media.
 “I used to search the internet, hoping to find people who understood what I was going through,” said Muskan.
 She had known Natalia virtually before they finally met in Kathmandu, making their meeting even more meaningful.

 Their bond goes beyond personal empathy; it encompasses a shared commitment to advocacy and legislative change.
 Muskan was attacked by acid at the age of 15 for rejecting a love proposal.
 She endured months in a burn ward at Kirtipur Hospital and underwent 15 surgeries, with more recommended in the future.
-Determined to prevent others from suffering similar fates, she channelled her pain into robust campaigns for stricter laws.
+Determined to prevent others from suffering similar fates, she channeled her pain into robust campaigns for stricter laws.
 “I know the pain.
 From the hospital bed, I raised my voice,” said Muskan.

-She took her request to the then Prime Minister, KP Sharma Oli, who pledged to enact the law and even formulate a draft.
+She took her request to the then prime minister, KP Sharma Oli, who pledged to enact the law and even formulate a draft.
 However, with a change in government, an appeal was made to another prime minister, Sher Bahadur Deuba.
 Her efforts bore fruit when Nepal’s parliament passed a law mandating life imprisonment for acid attackers.

 Natalia’s journey began with a horrifying attack in 2014 when a stranger threw acid on her doorstep.
 “I did not know him; he wasn’t even my boyfriend, but he threw acid on me and ran away,” she recalled.
 The assault left her with severe burns on her face and body, necessitating 46 surgeries to reclaim her body appearance.
 Afflicted by tragic trauma, Natalia founded the Natalia Ponce de Leon Foundation, becoming a prominent advocate for acid attack survivors in Colombia.

 Her relentless advocacy efforts led to the enactment of Colombia’s landmark anti-acid law in 2016, marking a significant step forward in protecting survivors and punishing perpetrators.
-The law, named in her honour, mandates severe penalties for acid attackers and ensures government support for medical treatment and rehabilitation.
+The law, named in her honor, mandates severe penalties for acid attackers and ensures government support for medical treatment and rehabilitation.
 The impact of Natalia’s foundation reverberated through Colombian society, prompting widespread support and assistance for acid attack survivors.
 Her commitment to justice and compassion earned her international acclaim, including the US Secretary of State’s International Women of Courage Award in 2017.

 Muskan and Natalia transformed personal strategies into powerful advocacy, challenging societal norms and legal systems to protect victims and hold perpetrators accountable.
 Their resilience and determination have inspired legislative reforms and societal movements, reshaping attitudes and laws in Nepal, Cambodia, and beyond.
 The meeting between Muskan and Natalia exemplifies the strength found in solidarity and the power of personal narratives to drive meaningful change.
 As they continue their journey of healing and advocacy, Muskan and Natalia stand as symbols of hope and resilience for countless survivors worldwide.
 Their courage reminds us that, from the depths of pain and adversity, intense strength can emerge.